grafana/clickhouse-datasource/README.md

 and `DROP TABLE sadTable;` would be executed.

 To configure a readonly user, follow these steps:
+1. Create a `readonly` user profile following the [Creating Users and Roles in ClickHouse](https://clickhouse.com/docs/en/operations/access-rights) guide.

-1. Ensure the readonly user has enough permission to modify the `max_execution_time` setting required by the underlying [clickhouse-go client](https://github.com/ClickHouse/clickhouse-go/).
+2. Ensure the `readonly` user has enough permission to modify the `max_execution_time` setting required by the underlying [clickhouse-go client](https://github.com/ClickHouse/clickhouse-go/).
-2. If you're using a public Clickhouse instance, it's not recommended to set `readonly=2` in the `readonly` profile.
+3. If you're using a public Clickhouse instance, it's not recommended to set `readonly=2` in the `readonly` profile.
 Instead, leave `readonly=1` and set the constraint type of `max_execution_time` to [changeable_in_readonly](https://clickhouse.com/docs/en/operations/settings/constraints-on-settings) to allow modification of this setting.
 ### ClickHouse protocol support

 The plugin supports both `HTTP` and `Native` (default) transport protocols.
 This can be enabled in the configuration via the `protocol` configuration parameter.
 Both protocols exchange data with ClickHouse using optimized native format.